sudosu404/tailnet-cli/deployments/freebsd/README.md

-# FreeBSD Deployment Guide for tsbridge
+# FreeBSD Deployment Guide for tailnet

-This guide covers deploying tsbridge on FreeBSD systems using the rc.d init system.
+This guide covers deploying tailnet on FreeBSD systems using the rc.d init system.

 ## Prerequisites